Agenda

 Principal Consultant, The Cyber Security Navigator

-Trudy Laity
+Trudy Chisamba-Laity

 Cyber Security Senior Project Manager, Admiral Group Plc